gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	and then represented that threshold-nearing state as persistent across another slice rather than as a momentary flare or immediate promotion
 -	represented threshold-nearing re-promotion after stabilized independence as a persistent occupied boundary rather than a brief flare
 -	and then completed that occupied threshold state into renewed stable joint choreography once the boundary was genuinely crossed again
+-	represented threshold-nearing re-promotion after stabilized independence as a persistent occupied boundary rather than a brief flare
+-	completed that occupied threshold state into renewed stable joint choreography once the boundary was genuinely crossed again
+-	and then represented early internal stress inside that renewed stable joint state without prematurely converting it into renewed collapse

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.